crabby-lang/clibs/README.md

 # Clibs (Short for C-libraries)

-Clibs (or C-libraries) is a collection of C libraries that handle basic tasks such has **math, regex, hashing, sorting, etc.** Clibs is currently still in **development** so changes and new libraries will occur.
+Clibs (or C-libraries) is a collection of C libraries that handle basic tasks such as **math, regex, hashing, sorting, etc.** Clibs is currently still in **development** so changes and new libraries will occur.

 ## What is Clibs used for?